esl/MongooseIM/doc/modules/mod_mam.md

 #### Common backend options

 * **user_prefs_store** (atom, default: `false`) - Leaving this option as `false` will prevent users from setting their archiving preferences.
 It will also increase performance.
 Other possible values are:
   * `odbc` (ODBC backend only) - User archiving preferences saved in ODBC.
-Slow and not recommended, but might be used to simplify things and keep everything in ODBC.
+Slow and not recommended, but might be used for simplicity (keeping everything in ODBC).
   * `cassandra` (Cassandra backend only) - User archiving preferences are saved in Cassandra.
   * `mnesia` (recommended) - User archiving preferences saved in Mnesia and accessed without transactions.
 Recommended in most deployments, could be overloaded with lots of users updating their preferences at once.
 There's a small risk of an inconsistent (in a rather harmless way) state of the preferences table.
 * **full_text_search** (boolean, default: `true`) - Enables full text search in message archive (see *Full Text Search* paragraph).
 Please note that the full text search is currently only implemented for `odbc` and `riak` backends.
 Also, full text search works only for messages archived while this option is enabled.

 #### <a id="is_archivable_message"></a>`is_archivable_message/3` callback